MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-types-and-scope.md

 ### How to install

 From the **Extension Management** page in [!INCLUDE[prod_short](../includes/prod_short.md)], you must upload the .app file.
-For more information, see [Installing and Uninstalling Extensions in Business Central](/dynamics365/business-central/ui-extensions-install-uninstall). <!-- publishing a pte is different on-prem -->
+For more information, see [Installing and Uninstalling Extensions in Business Central](/dynamics365/business-central/ui-extensions-install-uninstall).

 ### Behavior on upgrade

-PTEs are never uninstalled from a Production environment, unless they are preventing the environment to upgrade.
+PTEs are never uninstalled from a production environment, unless they are preventing the environment to upgrade.
 For more information, see [Maintain AppSource apps and per-tenant extensions](app-maintain.md).
 PTEs are uninstalled when the sandbox environment is relocated if they dependent on DEV extensions, but the data is not removed.
 PTEs can be upgraded to a newer version during the environment upgrade if a newer version has been staged from the **Extension Management** page.

 ## DEV extensions